Best Well Water Test Kits (2026): At-Home & Lab Testing

 Best for: New well owners getting a baseline, annual comprehensive testing, real estate transactions, and anyone near potential contamination sources (farms, industrial sites, gas stations).

-Safe Home Premium Well Water Kit — Best Mid-Range Lab Test
+Safe Home Premium 50-in-1 — Best Mid-Range Lab Test

-The Safe Home Premium kit offers EPA-certified lab analysis at a lower price point than Tap Score by testing a slightly narrower range of contaminants.
-With 50+ tests covering the most common and dangerous well water contaminants, it provides excellent coverage for typical well water concerns.
+The Safe Home Premium kit offers EPA-certified lab analysis at a lower price point than Tap Score Advanced by testing a slightly narrower range of contaminants.
+With 50 lab tests covering the most common and dangerous well water contaminants — plus a free DIY bacteria test included — it provides excellent coverage for typical well water concerns.

 Key specs: